anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 RDAP contains a means to define extensions for queries not found in [@!RFC9082] and responses not found in [@!RFC9083].
 RDAP extensions are also described in [@!RFC7480].
-This document uniformally describes RDAP extensions, clarifies their usage, and defines additional semantics that were previously undefined.
+This document uniformly describes RDAP extensions, clarifies their usage, and defines additional semantics that were previously undefined.

 # The RDAP Extension Identifier {#extension_identifer}